kaiewiggins/kaiewiggins.github.io/_posts/2021-10-29-Blog-Tour-NaNoWriMo.md

 And there'll be another chance to win a special edition hardcover coming as part of the tour!

 ### 2. #NaNoWriMo2021

+**UPDATE**

+So, uh, this went shockingly well?
+About 55k words in the first 11 days of the month over 45-50 hours and a messy zero draft is born!
+In unrelated news, why do my hands hurt???

+**OP: Oct.
+29**

 If you've never stumbled across National Novel Writing Month before, it's a now-international challenge to write a novel (or rather, 50,000 words of one) in the month of November.
 I tried it out way back in the dark days of 2020 and produced most of *Burn the Skies*, wrapping up the Threads of Dreams series.